-- Principles (i.e. the Constitution) The Principles guarantee the Mission, commitments and core values of ICANN through the Bylaws. - Empowered Community (i.e. the People) This refers to the powers that allow the community Supporting Organizations and Advisory Committees to take action should ICANN breach the Principles. - ICANN Board of Directors (i.e. the executive) The ICANN Board is responsible for directing ICANN's affairs and is held accountable to the community through the community's powers. - Independent Appeal Mechanisms (i.e. the judiciary) Appeals mechanisms confer the power to review and provide redress, as needed.
-The CCWG-Accountability recommends a reformed Independent Review Panel that is more accessible and lower cost, with a 7-member standing panel that serves and an independent judiciary and whose decisions are binding on ICANN.
+- Principles (i.e. the Constitution) The Principles guarantee the Mission, commitments and core values of ICANN through the Bylaws. - Empowered Community (i.e. the People and its Powers) The Community refers to Supporting Organizations and Advisory Committees, which can jointly take action should ICANN breach the Principles. - ICANN Board of Directors (i.e. the executive) The ICANN Board is responsible for directing ICANN's affairs and is held accountable to the community through the community's powers. - Independent Appeals and Review Mechanisms (i.e. the judiciary) - - The appeals mechanisms confer the power to review and provide redress, as needed. - The reformed Independent Review Panel that is more accessible and at lower cost, with a 7-member standing panel that serves and an independent judiciary and whose decisions are binding on ICANN.